Chocolate chip cookies taken up a notch with an extra egg yolk for chew, cornstarch for softness, and Biscoff spread for incredible flavor!

 I’m now convinced: Biscoff spread is the epitome of secret ingredients in a chocolate chip cookie recipe.
 These cookies blew my mind to the point where I never want to eat Biscoff right out the the jar anymore.
 I just want it in these cookies.

-Chocolate chip cookies taken up a notch with an extra egg yolk for chew, cornstarch for softness, and Biscoff spread for ultra cookie flavor!
+These incredible Biscoff chocolate chip cookies are an upgraded version of regular chewy and soft-baked chocolate chip cookies!
 Cinnamon, brown sugar, buttery, and vanilla in every bite.
 Chilling the dough is imperative.
 It helps the flavors develop and prevents spreading.

 - 1/2 cup (115g) unsalted butter, softened to room temperature